dwaynebradley/shamir-sharing-example/README.md

 information-theoretic security, meaning that even if an attacker steals some shares, it is impossible for the attacker to reconstruct the secret unless they have stolen the quorum number of shares.

-[Hashicorp Vault]() implements Shamir's Secret Sharing.
-In this example their library is leveraged.
+[Hashicorp Vault](https://www.hashicorp.com/products/vault) implements Shamir's Secret Sharing.
+This code leverages [their library](https://github.com/hashicorp/vault/tree/main/shamir).

 ## Building the code